sgmurphy/wordpress-plugins/3d-flipbook-dflip-lite/readme.txt

 3. Realistic 3D Flipbook created with a PDF file.
 PDF files used is [MeatAtlas](https://www.boell.de/en/meat-atlas)
 4. 2D Flipbook as fallback; when the browser doesn't support 3D WebGL.
 As of 2020, 97% of the browsers support WebGL
 5. Image flipbook for artist, photographer to showcase their portfolio, collection and artwork
-6. PDF FlipBook with table of contents
+6. PDF FlipBook viewer with table of contents

 == Changelog ==